satrianovian20/Offline-ai-chat-coding-gui/README.md

 > 🇮🇩 This project is primarily documented in Indonesian.
 > 🇬🇧 English overview is provided below.

+✅ This Python KB GUI is straight-to-the-point, without any fuss:
+Enter prompt → Run model → Display output

 ## ⚖️ Comparison: Python GUI (KB) vs Heavy WebUIs